Kacp00rek/python-static-site-generator/content/index.md

 ## How It Works

 1. **Clean & Copy**: The script clears the `docs/` folder and copies all assets from `static/`.
-2. **Extract & Transform**: It scans the `content/` folder for Markdown files.
-For each file:
-    - Extracts the page title from the first `H1` tag.
-    - Parses Markdown into an internal `HTMLNode` tree.
-    - Converts the tree into a raw HTML string.
+2. **Extract & Transform**: It scans the `content/` folder for Markdown files, extracts the page title from the first `H1` tag, parses the Markdown into an internal `HTMLNode` tree, and converts it into a raw HTML string.
 3. **Templating**: It replaces placeholders (`{{ Title }}`, `{{ Content }}`) in the template and fixes URL paths (adding the `basepath`).
 4. **Output**: Saves the final `.html` file in the corresponding location within `docs/`.